kryptine/clean-stdenv/ArgEnvWindows/README.txt

 USAGE

-    - add the ArgEnvWindows directory to the search paths of your project
+    - add the ArgEnv directory to the search paths of your project
     - import ArgEnv

 BUGS